 At a formal dinner the cream soup spoon is not used, because cream soup is considered too rich and heavy to start a multi-course meal.
-However, at a meal with a simpler menu, namely, a formal luncheon and all informal meals, often a first course of cream soup is served, sipped from the side of the cream soup spoon.
+However, at a meal with a simpler menu, often a first course of cream soup is served, sipped from the side of the cream soup spoon.

 The average teaspoon measures approximately 5½ to 6¼ inches in length.

-The teaspoon is used only in informal dining to stir hot beverages, sip soup, and eat solid food, and it is the wise host who collects extras.
+The teaspoon is used only in informal dining to stir hot beverages, sip soup, and eat solid food.

 The five o'clock spoon is a specialized spoon found in older sets of silver.